pingcap/docs/partitioned-table.md

 List partitioning is similar to Range partitioning.
 Unlike Range partitioning, in List partitioning, each partition contains rows for which the partitioning expression value belongs to a given data set.
 This data set defined for each partition has any number of values but cannot have duplicate values.
 You can use the `PARTITION ...
 VALUES IN (...)` clause to define these values.

-Suppose that you want to create a personnel record form for a chain store.
+Suppose that you want to create a personnel record table for a chain store.
 You can create a table as follows:

 {{< copyable "sql" >}}